Together with their families

 The dress code is cocktail (i.e. somewhere between cargo pants and a tux).
 We'd encourage you to bring a coat for walking to/from the wedding and for an outdoor ceremony.

-If inclined, we would love for you to wear a kilt!
+If inclined, it's customary for men to wear kilts!

 What kind of shoes should/shouldn't I wear?